COSC3020/quicksort-pivot-megrose10/README.md

 5. Elements are chosen left, left, right = $(1/4) * (1/4) * (1/4)$ = $(1/64)$
 6. Elements are chosen right, right, left = $(1/4) * (1/4) * (1/4)$ = $(1/64)$

+With the middle being a half and being the best case pivot value, this increases the odds of finding a good pivot.

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)